iPhone Size Comparison Chart: All Current iPhones Order By Size…

 iPhone Size Guide – Biggest To Smallest

-Below is a quick breakdown of all the iPhone models you can currently buy; the newest (and best) are, of course, the iPhone 11, which surpasses both the iPhone 11 Pro and iPhone 11 Pro Max inside our 2020 iPhone Guide.
+Below is a quick breakdown of all the iPhone models you can currently buy (we also have one for Samsung too); the newest (and best) are, of course, the iPhone 11, which surpasses both the iPhone 11 Pro and iPhone 11 Pro Max inside our2020 iPhone Guide.
+But don’t go thinking you need to rock an iPhone flagship to get killer performance.
+I tend to buy older iPhone flagships because they’re cheaper (and I’ve been doing this for years).

 - iPhone XS Max/iPhone 11 Pro Max – The iPhone XS Max is the biggest and most expensive iPhone you can currently buy.
 It has a 6.5in OLED display with a resolution of 2688 s 1242 pixels.
 This is the highest resolution panel Apple has ever used on an iPhone.
 And because it’s OLED, the display quality is outstanding.
 Blacks look amazing and whites are brilliant.
 OLED also uses less power than LCD, so it’s also more power-efficient.